jrpotter/notebook/computability/turing.md

 %%ANKI
 Basic
 What does the robustness of a computing model refer to?
-Back: The models power irrespective of certain kinds of changes.
+Back: The model's power is irrespective of certain kinds of changes.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547806-->
 END%%